 In Virginia, contributory negligence is a law that says if you contribute just one percent (1%) to your car accident claim, you lose and are barred from recovery.
 Despite our client making a left turn with a green arrow, in open court, a defendant argued that he contributed to his own case, and the jury was left to decide.
 Ultimately, they found in our favor, however there was a period of uncertainty in which our plaintiff could have gone with no compensation due to this awkward and archaic law in Virginia.

-If you were injured in an accident, the insurance company will splash your medical records in front of a jury to claim that any symptoms you have are due to "pre-exisitng conditions."
+If you were injured in an accident, the insurance company will splash your medical records in front of a jury to claim that any symptoms you have are due to "pre-existing conditions."
 They will also bring doctors to support this argument.

 When it came to our plaintiff's injury, due to the significant impact, we claimed that he sustained a brain injury that ultimately prevented him from returning to work as an attorney.
-He served as an attorney for decades before the accident with no issues due to any medical conditions prior to the accident.
+He served as an attorney for decades before the accident with no issues due to any medical conditions before the accident.

-At trial however the defense argued that our client's medical history which included complaints of memory loss and fatigue due to sleep apnea was really the reason that he couldn't go back to work and that he had suffered no head injury whatsoever due to the accident.
+At trial, however, the defense argued that our client's medical history which included complaints of memory loss and fatigue due to sleep apnea was really the reason that he couldn't go back to work and that he had suffered no head injury whatsoever due to the accident.
 They then marched in multiple medical doctors whom they hired solely to testify at trial to say that he had no head injury.

 The insurance company will also play games with the facts of your case.